sourcegraph/about/blogposts/strange-loop-2019-temporal-databases-for-streaming-architectures.md

 This talk aims to share the lessons JUXT learned about handling time in streaming architectures and building Crux.

-The basis for this talk was in event streams and [Martin Klepmann's talk on "Turning the Database Inside Out"](https://martin.kleppmann.com/2015/03/04/turning-the-database-inside-out.html).
+The basis for this talk is event streaming and the unbundled database as described in [Martin Klepmann's talk on "Turning the Database Inside Out"](https://martin.kleppmann.com/2015/03/04/turning-the-database-inside-out.html).

-Event streams offer simplicity, a decoupled architecture and additional lightweight components that perform their specific functions very well.
+Event streaming promises simplicity through a decoupled architecture and the possibility for lightweight components that perform their specific functions very well.

-Logging (in the context of Kafka & its community) basically says, once you've put all your canonical information in Kafka, everything else, including your applications are just materialized views on Kafka streams.
-Streams are the central nervous system for your application.
+Event streaming (in the context of Kafka & its community) basically says, once you've put all your canonical information in Kafka, everything else, including your applications are just materialized views on the streams held by Kafka.
+Streams are the central nervous system for your organisation.

 ### The log is not enough

-Streams of facts come out of the log.
-But facts are not enough.
-What we often want to do is look at a timeline and see how those facts come together.
+Streams of events flow through the logs and what we often want to do is look at a timeline and see how those events come together.
 Time is the factor that brings in this meaning.

 The log is just storage - an append-only sequence of records.
 The record ingestion time in the log is not necessarily the same thing as the event time, so how would you use a log to interpret the actual order of events?